... And Then I'll Break The Sea

 It's you and no technology

-simply walking means
+and simply walking means

-you'll never smell
+you'll never even smell

-the acridity of salt.
+the acridity of sea.

 the captains cry